What are Tongue Tie and Lip Tie?

 The frenulum is a small bit of tissue that secures the tongue to the muscle at floor of the mouth (lingual frenulum) or the lips to the gums (labial frenulum).
 The oral frenulums assist in the movement of the tongue and the lips.

 Sometimes the frenulum is too tight and restricts movement of the tongue or lip; this is called ankyloglossia or (more commonly) tongue tie or lip tie.
-This restriction can result in a poor latch on the breast and prevents baby from effectively transferring milk from mom’s breast; the lips or tongue are unable to “milk” the mother’s breast appropriately.
-This restricted movement and poor latch can often also lead to sore nipples for the mother: since baby’s tongue cannot extend beyond his lower gums, the gum might be rubbing mom’s breast and can be the cause of her nipple pain.
+This restriction can result in a poor latch on the breast and may prevent baby from effectively transferring milk from mom’s breast; the lips or tongue are unable to “milk” the mother’s breast appropriately.
+This restricted movement and poor latch can often also lead to sore nipples for the mother: since baby’s tongue cannot extend beyond his lower gums, the gum might be rubbing mom’s breast instead of the tongue and might be the cause of her nipple pain.
 Additionally, a tongue tie might prevent an adequate suction being formed, and result in the baby latching on to mom’s nipple, instead of pulling the nipple far back in his mouth (as is required for effective milk transfer).
 Because of this, some babies with tongue tie experience difficulty in gaining weight.

 Effects from tongue and lip tie can be seen beyond a baby’s breastfeeding time, as well.
 Tongue-tie is related to life-long issues such as speech problems and tooth decay.
 Have a conversation with your health care provider to discuss these potential long-term complications of tongue tie and how they might be prevented.